fusiondew/Xeverous.github.io/content/generic/cpp_faq.md

 Because `this` was introduced before references have been added to the language.
 If references came earlier, `this` would be a reference.
 Relevant [SO question](https://stackoverflow.com/questions/645994/why-this-is-a-pointer-and-not-a-reference).

+#### Is there a way to terminate the program instantly but outside main function?

+See [this](https://en.cppreference.com/w/cpp/utility/program).
+There are few functions which differ by behaviour.

 #### Is C faster than C++?

 No. Correctly written code should be fast in both languages.
-Misused C usually ends in crashes, misused C++ features usually end in lower performance.
+It's just that misused C usually ends in crashes but misused C++ usually ends in lower performance or complex build errors.

 There are few things in C that are slower than their relatives in C++.
-This applies specifically to C standard library which does not have efficient generic abstractions besided macros - for example C functions taking void pointers are far worse optimized than C++ templates.
+This applies specifically to C standard library which does not have efficient generic abstractions besides macros - for example C functions taking function pointers are far worse optimized than C++ templates.

 Even when developing high-performance programs, performance is not needed strictly everywhere.
 Where possible, convenience features can be used over performance features.
-It doesn't matter if text entered by the user is processed 10% slower, but it matters if the full product can be delivered several times faster (compared to C) with the same core performance.
+It doesn't matter if text entered by the user is processed 10% slower (eg because you used a lot of very-safe-and-convenient-but-somewhat-slower things) but it matters if the full product can be delivered several times faster (because you avoid manually rewriting input processing in C) with the same core performance (where C and C++ code uses very similar or even the same mechanisms).

 From Bjarne Stroustrup FAQ: